 Publication supported with funding from Arts Council England and Youth Music.

 Co-editor with Neil Campbell and Jude Davies, Issues in Americanisation and Culture (Edinburgh: Edinburgh University Press, 2004).
-Includes editors’ introduction and conclusion, plus 15 chapters and 11 b&w images.
+Includes editors’ introduction and conclusion, plus 15 chapters, 11 b&w images, index.

 Glastonbury: A Very English Fair (London: Victor Gollancz, 2000).
-Includes well over 100 colour and b&w images, and a 30-page timeline of festival culture since the 1950s.
+Includes well over 100 colour and b&w images and photographs, and a 30-page insert timeline of festival culture since the 1950s.

 Editor, DiY Culture: Party & Protest in Nineties Britain (London: Verso, 1998).
-Includes editor’s introduction, 10 chapters, a set of cartoons, and 25+ b&w images.
+Includes editor’s introduction, 10 chapters, a set of cartoons, 25+ b&w images and photographs, index.

 Editor, Yankee Go Home (& Take Me With U): Americanization & Popular Culture (Sheffield: Sheffield Academic Press, 1997).
-Includes editor’s introduction, eight international chapters, and one b&w image.
+Includes editor’s introduction, eight international chapters, one b&w image, index.

 Published with the support of a European Association for American Studies publication subvention ($1,300; 1994).

 Senseless Acts of Beauty: Cultures of Resistance since the Sixties (London: Verso, 1996).
-Includes 20+ b&w images.
+Includes 20+ b&w images and photographs, index.